-It is used for the shirt worn with the tuxedos alongside a bowtie for the most formal events.
+It is used for the shirt worn with the tuxedos alongside a silk bow tie for the most formal events.

 Placket or no placket?

-Adding a suitable placket is a great way to make your custom shirt exactly the way you want it to be, considering where you will be wearing the shirt.
+Adding a suitable placket is a great way to make your made to measure shirt exactly the way you want it to be, considering where you will be wearing the shirt.
 Do you ever wonder which one is the best option?
 As always, it depends only on your personal style and occasion.

 For a modern man who wears suits to the office and attends more formal events and meetings it is suggested to wear a shirt with a no-placket (french placket) accompanied with or without a tie.